• Hiver

 How to treat gastroenteritis?

-Winter is fast approaching, bringing with it the holiday season, time spent with family and friends, and the drop in temperatures and the seasonal illnesses that accompany it.
-Among them, there's a particularly dreaded epidemic: gastroenteritis.
-To prevent gastroenteritis and its associated discomforts from ruining the end of the year, there are remedies and good habits to follow if you get sick.
-In this article, we explain why this illness is so contagious, how long it lasts, and how to relieve these symptoms as quickly as possible.
+Winter is fast approaching, bringing with it the holiday season, time spent with family and friends, but also the drop in temperatures and the seasonal illnesses that accompany it.
+Among these is a particularly dreaded epidemic: gastroenteritis.
+To prevent gastroenteritis and its unpleasant symptoms from ruining the end of the year, there are remedies and good practices to follow if you do get sick.
+In this article, we explain why this illness is so contagious, how long it lasts, and how to relieve its symptoms as quickly as possible.

 Gastroenteritis: a contagious disease

-Gastroenteritis is an illness caused by two viruses called rotavirus , which affects children under 5 years old, and norovirus, which infects the rest of the population.
-The reason gastroenteritis epidemics are so widespread each year is because these viruses are very easily transmitted from one individual to another.
+Gastroenteritis is an illness caused by two viruses: rotavirus , which affects children under 5, and norovirus , which infects the rest of the population.
+The reason gastroenteritis outbreaks are so significant each year is that these viruses are easily transmitted from one person to another.

-The main ways these are transmitted are through direct contact, such as shaking hands with an infected person or breathing in droplets projected into the air.
-Consuming contaminated food or indirectly touching a surface touched by a sick person is also enough to catch gastroenteritis.
-This is why this disease spreads very quickly, especially among young children who put their hands in their mouths.
+The main modes of transmission are through direct contact, such as shaking hands with an infected person or breathing in airborne droplets.
+Consuming contaminated food or indirectly touching a surface that has been touched by a sick person is also enough to catch gastroenteritis.
+This is why the illness spreads so quickly, especially among young children who put their hands in their mouths.

-Additionally, it's important to know that an infected person is not contagious during the virus's incubation period, i.e., when they are not yet experiencing symptoms.
+Furthermore, it's important to know that an infected person is not contagious during the virus's incubation period, that is, when they are not yet experiencing symptoms.
 This period lasts 24 to 72 hours.
-However, they can still transmit the disease up to 48 hours after the last symptoms appear.
+However, they can still transmit the disease for up to 48 hours after the last symptoms appear.

 Fortunately, gastroenteritis usually doesn't last long, with an average duration of three days.
 Therefore, if the illness persists beyond seven days, you should consult a doctor.

-The best thing to do is obviously to protect yourself from the virus and its spread by reducing the risk of contamination using simple actions such as:
+The best course of action is obviously to protect oneself from the virus and its spread by reducing the risk of contamination through simple actions such as:

-- Washing hands after going to the toilet or in public places (public transport)
+- Washing hands after using the toilet or in public places (public transport)

-- Cough into the crook of your elbow, sneeze into a tissue
+- Cough into the crook of your elbow, sneeze into a handkerchief

 - Use disposable tissues